How to buy a laptop battery

 When purchasing a battery for your notebook computer, the first thing a consumer should look for is the reputability of the product at mind.
 If the product is made by the manufacturer of your laptop (i.e. Sony, Compaq, Dell, etc), you can usually be sure it is a quality product.
 However, many manufactures do not actually manufacturer, instead they are the brander of the product.
 For example, if you open up a genuine Sony laptop battery, you may find that the power cells inside are actually made by Toshiba, Panasonic, or a similar big name company.
 Sony in this case has just made the plastic case of the battery.
 This goes to show that the brand of the battery you are buying does not necessarily mean that the quality is superior.
 Many third party brands use the exact same power cells as original manufacturers.
 Using a third party manufacturer is often a good way to go when buying a battery, as there are usually many extra benefits.
 For instance, most third party batteries are much lower in price than original manufacturers' batteries.
 Secondly, they usually offer a superior warranty, as they realize that in order to win the consumer's confidence; they must stand behind their product.
-A one year warranty is a must.
-Don't buy any battery with a warranty less than one year.
+A three year warranty is a must.
+Don't buy any battery with a warranty less than three year.
 Batteries have been known to die early, and a three month warranty could leave you high and dry.

 The next main thing a consumer should look for is the type of battery.
 Batteries can be made using several chemicals.
 For laptops, there are four main types.
 They are Ni-Cad, Ni-MH, Li-Ion, and Li-Poly.
 There is no major manufacturer that still makes Ni-Cad laptop batteries, as they are a very old and primitive type of power.
 Ni-MH is newer and more advanced, but is not as good as its Li-Ion and Li-Poly counterparts.
 If we compare the last three types (Ni-MH, Li-Ion, Li-Poly), we find that Ni-MH batteries weigh more than the other two, but produce less current than the other two.
 Li-Ion and Li-Poly are the most advanced types of batteries on the market, and you should try to get one of these two types if possible.
 Most laptops that come with one type of battery can not use any other type of battery, meaning that if your laptop came with a Ni-Cad, it must be replaced by another Ni-Cad.
 The same goes for the other types.
 Please note that in some cases, this does not apply.
 Some laptops that come with a Ni-MH battery can be replaced with a stronger Li-Ion one.